 Partner Visa | Processing Times

 Partner visa processing times may be impacted each month as a result of changes to application volumes, seasonal peaks, and incomplete applications.
 To help keep processing times at a minimum we advise clients to submit 'Decision Ready' visa applications.
 Decision Ready visa applications are loaded upfront with all the required forms, evidence & details to enable the case officer to make a decision on the spot.

 Decision Ready Application

 Decision Ready visa applications speed up processing times and invariably result in less stress for those involved.
 We push our clients to not only meet the 'basic requirements' of the visa criteria.
 As with most tasks in life 'you get out what you put in'.
 Time spent now preparing your partner visa application will pay dividends down the line.

 Ultimately, a front loaded Partner Visa Application will give you the best chance of an early decision from the department.
 Don't take the chance of a possibly wait of up to 24 months only to have your partner visa refused.
 A refusal may add enormous stress to your relationship and ability to plan a future together.
 If you have future plans like travel, children or buying a home; these may have to be put on the back burner while you wait a decision on your visa application.

 For partner visas applications it is wise to plan in advance to ensure both the sponsor and applicant are eligible to make a successful visa application.
 As Registered Migration Agents we are aware of the process, criteria and good time management required to submit applications with the correct evidence & detail.

-If you require professional assistance, then team at Visa Crew we are qualified and experienced to manage your partner visa application.
+If you require professional assistance the team at Visa Crew in Sydney (or Dublin) are qualified and experienced to manage your partner visa application.

-Discuss your case in confidence with our LGBT Immigration consultant
+Discuss your case in confidence with our qualified LGBT Immigration Consultant, confidentiality guaranteed.